UlrikeDetective/hackathon/FromFridgeTo/README.md

 This project combines **image understanding** and **text generation** using Gemini 2.5 Flash/Pro and is deployed on **Google Cloud Run**.

 ---
-### Part of the Join the Google AI Studio Multimodal Challenge:
+### Part of the Google AI Studio Multimodal Challenge:

-We're excited to announce our first challenge with Google AI!

 Running through September 14, the Google AI Studio Multimodal Challenge invites you to build and deploy innovative applets that showcase the incredible power of Gemini's multimodal capabilities.